pjcalvo/full-ct-cycle/README.md

 ## Notes on what I didn't do?
 What I would do different?
 What would I like to include if I had more time!?
 **What I didn't do?**
 I didn't consider to add any *performance or load testing*.
-I consider load testing as a driven context effort and in this case the context of having a single page hiting a single endpoint with no real customes is not worth the effort.
-Performance testing is meant to find software, infraesructure, network and db bottlenecks, but this app is not even deployed so performance testing will make not a lot on sense.
+I consider load testing as a driven context effort and in this case the context of having a single page hitting a single endpoint with no real customers is not worth the effort.
+Performance testing is meant to find software, infraestructure, network and db bottlenecks, but this app is not even deployed so performance testing will not make a lot of sense.

 I didn't add visual UI verification because the application is just a button; but if we wanted it we could have done that using Applitools or other JS image processing library to record baselines and compare against new tests.

-I didin't add any automated security testing, same as performance testing there is a big effort that needs to be invested here but no security at all on the site so i didn't think it was worth it.
+I didn't add any automated security testing, same as performance testing there is a big effort that needs to be invested here but no security at all on the site so I didn't think it was worth it.

 **What I would do different?**
-I think the number #1 thing to improve here is to have isolation between projects, which means each project should be able to be tested independently managing its own dependecies on the pipeline, and not relying on the backedn to also be spinned (in the case of the front end).
+I think the number #1 thing to improve here is to have isolation between projects, which means each project should be able to be tested independently managing its own dependencies on the pipeline, and not relying on the backend to also be spinned (in the case of the front end).
 This will bring a more testable and deployable environment.
 Each project should have it's own pipeline that builds it, test in and deploy it.
 And then add an extra layer of coverage for the full system integration tests once it is deployed to a testable environment.

 Also, I only have a single branch which is a bad practice, in a more collaborative environment it would be nice to follow a Pull Request approach, where every PR builds and run tests and provide instant feedback before merging to master.

-Also, I used flask for the frontend, but I think using a javscript framework for the front end makes more sense, this will also bring unit and component tests for the frontend layer and not just rely on the UI tests.
+Also, I used flask for the frontend, but I think using a javaScript framework for the front end makes more sense, this will also bring unit and component tests for the frontend layer and not just rely on the UI tests.

 **What would I like to include if I had more time!?**
 * More coverage for negative tests on the front end.
 What happens if the backend is not reachable?
-What happends if it is too slow?
+What happens if it is too slow?
-* Better reporting and logging tools for the tests, right now it is mostly console reports, but this does not provide an easy way to debug or trobleshoot in case of errors.
+* Better reporting and logging tools for the tests, right now it is mostly console reports, but this does not provide an easy way to debug or troubleshoot in case of errors.
 Including attached screenshots and logs to the execution.
 * The e2e tests include a very repetitive process of enter value, submit and check result, this can be summarized on a *flows* library.

 NOTES:
 * Pytest-html failed to work on a different machine (don't want to invest more time with this at the moment)

-Happy reviewwing! 🚀
+Happy reviewing! 🚀